 Now that the Holy Spirit is made to reenter and reside in the saved heart of mankind made possible through Jesus’ messianic mediation.
 Paul tells us, “Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
 You do not belong to yourself” (1 Cor.6:19, NLT).
 Paul said, “You were bought with a price [you were actually purchased with the precious blood of Jesus and made His own].
 So then, honor and glorify God with your body” 1 Cor.6:20, Amplified Bible).
 Through the Holy Spirit, God says of humanity, “I will dwell with them and walk among them, and I will be their God, and they will be My people” (2 Cor.6:16).
 This is how the Love relationship (rather than the ‘Love Command’ in its ineffectual legalistic form) with the divine will is forged and made to move ahead in human reality.

 Now, let us come back to the question which bears the title of this post, “How Do Humans Completely Love God?”
 Here is the plain answer, Jesus is the first human being who has Loved God completely without reservation.
 And because He has done so, humans can Love God in the identical completeness vicariously through Jesus.
-We cannot Love God completely on our own, for we are fallen human beings, but we do so because Jesus took our humanity in Himself and has already made it possible for us.
+We cannot Love God completely on our own, for we are fallen human beings, but we do so because Jesus took and redeemed our humanity in Himself and has already made the Love relationship possible for us.

 As Paul affirmed to the Corinthians, “For God made Christ, who never sinned, to be the offering for our sin, so that we could be made the righteousness of God through Christ” (1 Cor.5:21, NLB).
 How can human beings be made “the righteousness of God” unless it is possible for humans to Love God completely?
 Yes, both Love and righteousness are mutually inclusive attributes.
 You cannot have one without the other.
-God made it possible by attributing Jesus perfect life upon us so we can be clothed in Him and His Love and righteousness.
-God Almighty has given up His Son for humanity, so that through Him we can be redeemed from sin, and be reconciled to God.
+God made it possible by attributing and assigning Jesus’ perfect life upon us so we can be clothed in Him and His Love and righteousness.
+This is the life of living faith by which we exist before God Almighty.
+God has given up His Son for humanity, so that through Him we can be redeemed from sin, and be reconciled to God.
 And that is how we are made to Love God completely – through Christ’s vicarious glorious life.
 Today, Jesus sits at the Father’s right hand in heaven as humanity’s High Priest ceaselessly mediating for us so that through Him a complete Love relationship between God and humanity may exist forever.

 O how marvelously beautiful is the Gospel of Jesus Christ, and the finished work of salvation He has complete for humanity in Himself.
 All our praises must go to the great God Almighty, our Heavenly Father, His Son Jesus Christ, and our Helper the Holy Spirit, One God, for ever and ever.